MathiasGilson/LightHouse/README.md

 The frontend is developed using React.js and CSS modules.
 Each component is styled with it's own or shared style.scss file.

-We serve it using github pages because it's free lol
+We serve it using github pages because it's free

 ## Backend

 We use heroku to serve the logic of the app and a scheduled job run it for a list of famous frameworks to speedup the loading time.
 It generates a js files containing the lists of repos for these frameworks and stores it in the github repo.
 It's a hacky way to store data without paying.
-Once again we're poor lol
+Once again we're poor.

 ## How does it works ?